Falklands War: Failed diplomacy

-In 1965, the United Nations called upon Argentina and the United Kingdom to reach a settlement of the sovereignty dispute.
+In 1965 the United Nations called upon Argentina and the United Kingdom to reach a settlement of the sovereignty dispute.
 The UK Foreign and Commonwealth Office (FCO) regarded the islands as a nuisance and barrier to UK trade in South America.
 Therefore, while confident of British sovereignty, the FCO was prepared to cede the islands to Argentina.
 When news of a proposed transfer broke in 1968, elements sympathetic with the plight of the islanders were able to organise an effective parliamentary lobby to frustrate the FCO plans.
 Negotiations continued, but in general failed to make meaningful progress; the islanders steadfastly refused to consider Argentine sovereignty on one side, whilst Argentina would not compromise over sovereignty on the other.
 The FCO then sought to make the islands dependent on Argentina, hoping this would make the islanders more amenable to Argentine sovereignty.
 A Communications Agreement signed in 1971 created an airlink and later YPF, the Argentine oil company, was given a monopoly in the islands.

-In 1977, British prime minister James Callaghan, in response to heightened tensions in the region and the Argentine occupation of Southern Thule, secretly sent a force of two frigates and a nuclear-powered submarine, HMS Dreadnought, to the South Atlantic, codenamed Operation Journeyman.
+In 1977 the British prime minister, James Callaghan, in response to heightened tensions in the region and the Argentine occupation of Southern Thule, secretly sent a force of two frigates and a nuclear-powered submarine, HMS Dreadnought, to the South Atlantic, codenamed Operation Journeyman.
 It is unclear whether the Argentines were aware of their presence, but British sources state that they were advised of it through informal channels.
 Nevertheless, talks with Argentina on Falklands sovereignty and economic cooperation opened in December of that year, though they proved inconclusive.

-In 1980, a new UK Minister of State for Foreign Affairs, Nicholas Ridley, went to the Falklands trying to sell the islanders the benefits of a leaseback scheme, which met with strong opposition from the islanders.
-On his return to London in December 1980, he reported to parliament but was viciously attacked at what was seen as a sellout.
-(It was unlikely that leaseback could have succeeded since the British had sought a long-term lease of 99 years, whereas Argentina was pressing for a much shorter period of only ten years.)
+In 1980 a new UK Minister of State for Foreign Affairs, Nicholas Ridley, went to the Falklands trying to sell the islanders the benefits of a leaseback scheme, which met with strong opposition from the islanders.
+On his return to London in December 1980, he reported to Parliament, but was viciously attacked over what was seen as a sellout.
+(It was unlikely that leaseback idea would have progressed further anyway since the British had sought a long-term lease of 99 years, whereas Argentina was pressing for a much shorter period of only thirty years.)
 At a private committee meeting that evening, it was reported that Ridley said: "If we don't do something, they will invade.
 And there is nothing we could do."